Matthew Richardson (golfer)

 Matthew Richardson (born 5 December 1984) is an English professional golfer played in both Europe and North America.

+Early life and amateur career

+In 1984, Richardson was born in Worcester, England.
+Richardson had success as an amateur golfer.
+The highlight of his career was an appearance at the 2005 Walker Cup.

+Professional career

-Richardson was a successful amateur golfer, with the pinnacle of his amateur career being an appearance in the 2005 Walker Cup.
-He turned professional later that year, and qualified for the European Tour at the end of 2006 via qualifying school.
-However, after a tough debut season, where he made only four cuts, Richardson moved to North America and began playing on the Canadian Tour.
+In 2005, Richardson turned professional.
+He qualified for the European Tour at the end of 2006 via qualifying school.
+However, Richardson had a tough debut season; he made only four cuts.

+Shortly thereafter, Richardson moved to North America and began playing on the Canadian Tour.
 In 2009 he qualified for the second-tier Nationwide Tour, with a best finish of third in the Mexico Open.
-In 2010 Richardson qualified for his first professional major, the U.S. Open, and secured a return to the Nationwide Tour.
+In 2010, Richardson qualified for his first professional major, the U.S. Open, and secured a return to the Nationwide Tour.
 He is also played on the PGA Tour Canada in 2012 and 2013.